Utah County, Utah: Infrastructure

-Much of Utah's modern transportation infrastructure was built to support automobiles.
+Much of Utah's transportation infrastructure was built to support automobiles.
 Prior to the 1950s, Utah County relied on the U.S. Highway System for local transportation.
 When I-15 was built in 1956 (parallel to Highway 89), it became the dominant transportation vein in the state.
 The I-15 CORE project added multiple lanes on I-15 through most of Utah County.
 This expanded 24 mi of freeway and was completed in 2012.
 Other construction projects by UDOT have been done on I-15 since then, including the Technology Corridor project and the Point of the Mountain project.
 However, the highway system retains its significance in Utah County due to the mountainous terrain.
 Highway 6 is the closest major road connecting Colorado to the Wasatch Front, running through Spanish Fork Canyon before converging with I-15 in the city of Spanish Fork.
 Portions of Highway 89 have become prominent local roads known collectively as 'State Street'.
 Highway 189 is known as 'University Avenue' in the city of Provo, and runs through Provo Canyon into Heber in neighboring Wasatch County.

 Utah County has seen significant growth in public transportation over the past 15 years, owing in part to the county's large student population of more than 70,000 commuting to-and-from Brigham Young University (BYU) in Provo and Utah Valley University (UVU) in Orem.
-The two cities jointly operate UTX, a bus rapid transit system, as part of their city bus routes.
+The two cities jointly operate UVX, a bus rapid transit system, as part of their city bus routes.
 Provo also serves as the southernmost terminus of the FrontRunner, Utah's intrastate commuter rail service.
-The Provo FrontRunner station is located on South University Avenue, directly southwest of Amtrak's Provo Station--which is the third stop, after Green River and Helper, for the California Zephyr Amtrak route.
+The Provo FrontRunner station is located on South University Avenue, directly southwest of Amtrak's Provo Station—which is Utah's third westbound stop, after Green River and Helper, for the California Zephyr Amtrak route.
 In addition to Provo, The FrontRunner currently has three stops in the county.
 The Orem FrontRunner station is located on the west side of I-15, served by a pedestrian bridge over the freeway that connects the UVU campus directly to the station.
-An additional stop is under construction in Vineyard, Utah, and is estimated to be open by August 2022.
+An additional stop in Vineyard, Utah was completed in August 2022.
 Utah County also operates the American Fork FrontRunner Station and the Lehi FrontRunner Station located near Thanksgiving Point.
 From Lehi, the FrontRunner leaves Utah County and enters Salt Lake County.